Polaris expedition: Controversy

-However, in 1968, while working on Hall's biography, Weird and Tragic Shores, Chauncey C. Loomis became sufficiently intrigued by the possibility that Hall was poisoned, and applied for a permit to visit Thank God Harbor to exhume Hall's body and to perform an autopsy.
-Because of the permafrost, Hall's body, flag shroud, clothing, and coffin were well preserved.
-Tests on tissue samples of bone, fingernails, and hair showed that he had received large doses of arsenic in the last two weeks of his life.
+However, in 1968, while working on Hall's biography, Weird and Tragic Shores, Chauncey C. Loomis became sufficiently intrigued by the possibility that Hall was poisoned, and applied for a permit to visit Thank God Harbor to exhume Hall's body and perform an autopsy.
+Because of the permafrost, Hall's body, flag shroud, clothing and coffin were well-preserved.
+Tests on tissue samples of bone, fingernails and hair showed that he had received large doses of arsenic in the last two weeks of his life.

-Acute arsenic poisoning appears consistent with the symptoms party members reported: stomach pains, vomiting, dehydration, stupor, and mania.
+Acute arsenic poisoning appears consistent with the symptoms party members reported: stomach pains, vomiting, dehydration, stupor and mania.
 Arsenic can have a sweet taste, and Hall had complained that the coffee had tasted too sweet and had burned his stomach.
-It also appears that at least three of the crew—Budington, Meyer, and Bessels—expressed relief at Hall's death and said that the expedition would be better off without him.
+It also appears that at least three of the crew—Budington, Meyer and Bessels—expressed relief at Hall's death and said that the expedition would be better off without him.
 In The Arctic Grail, Pierre Berton suggests that it is possible that Hall accidentally dosed himself with the poison, as arsenic was common in medical kits of the time.

 It is considered more probable that Hall was murdered by one of the other members of the expedition; possibly Bessels, who was in near-constant attendance on Hall after he had taken sick.
 Furthermore, Bessels and Hall appear to have vied for the attention of sculptor Vinnie Ream – Bessels more so than Hall, the latter of whom Ream evidently preferred.
-While Polaris was outfitted in Washington and New York, both were known sometimes to associate with Ream.
+While Polaris was outfitted in New York and Washington, D.C., both were known sometimes to associate with Ream.
 Just before their departure to the Arctic, Bessels expressed his desire to see Ream again in a letter.
 Envy towards Hall over Ream's affections could be seen as motive.
 No charges were ever filed against Bessels.